Blackymas/NSPanel_HA_Blueprint/docs/blueprint.md

 ## Hardware Buttons

+### Visibility Pages

+Choose the pages where the bars, indicating the status of entities linked to hardware buttons, will be displayed.

 ### Activate Relay x local Fallback (Optional)

 Normally, the internal relays of the NSPanels are triggered via HA.